 ● All the deck planks are coming off.
 Framework will be returned to original specs.
 New mahogany decks will be installed

-Coming Soon - The flip and bottom plank removal
+Coming Soon - Flipping the boat & bottom plank removal

 We will be adding more pictures and information to this page as the restoration progresses.
 Please sign up for our Newsletter to receive updates & follow along with the restoration